30.3. Use contrary to law

 It is a condition of registration that, in use, the cross device contained within the trade mark will be rendered in colours other than red on a white or silver background, or white or silver on a red background.

-In some cases where the trade mark has been filed in colour (for example, where the cross within the trade mark is represented in red but where the application does not include a colour restriction/limitation/endorsement), the applicant may consider (under the provisions of section 65 of the Trade Marks Act 1995):
+In some cases where the trade mark has been filed in colour (for example, where the cross within the trade mark is represented in red and the application does not include a colour restriction/limitation/endorsement), the applicant may consider:

-In addition, when examining a trade mark that contains a Greek cross, a ground for rejection may also have to be considered under section 39(2) on the basis of the State Emblem of Switzerland which is also a prescribed sign under Article 6ter of the Paris Convention.
+In addition, when examining a trade mark that contains a Greek cross or the emblem of a Red Cross, a ground for rejection may also have to be considered under section 39(2) on the basis of the State Emblem of Switzerland which is also a prescribed sign under Article 6ter of the Paris Convention (see -9000370 and -9000371).

 3.5.3 Banking Act 1959 and Life Insurance Act 1995

-The Banking Act 1959 (Banking Act) and the Life Insurance Act 1995 (Life Insurance Act) restrict the use of certain words, letters or expressions in an attempt to assure the public that a financial business that describes itself as a bank, building society, credit union, friendly society or authorised deposit-taking institution is in fact authorised to do so.
+The Banking Act 1959 (Cth) and the Life Insurance Act 1995 (Cth) restrict the use of certain words, letters or expressions in an attempt to assure the public that a financial business that describes itself as a bank, building society, credit union, friendly society or authorised deposit-taking institution is in fact authorised to do so.

 • ADI